Lazy-load translations

 name: 'Español (Argentina)',

-// lazy loading order: `es.json` -> `es-AR.json`, and then merge 'es-AR.json' to 'es.json'
+// lazy loading order: `es.json` -> `es-AR.json`, and then merge 'es-AR.json' with 'es.json'

 files: ['es.json', 'es-AR.json']